When was the last time you were really happy? Like truly, “my life can’t get any better than this” happy?

 Or maybe it was because you got something you wanted, like that new job or promotion, a new piece of recreational equipment, or that great new car.

-Or maybe you were happy because you fell in love and your beloved said, “I love you, too.”
+Or maybe you were happy because you fell in love and you finally heard those 3 words said back to you.

 But let me ask you this:

 How long were you happy before real life snuck back in, along with the worry and doubt?
 How long until you realized that the new job had a lot of stress or until the new house came with more bills than you were ready for?

 And when was the last time you checked a goal off your list and thought “Yup, that’s it.
 I’m done.
 I’m permanently happy now.”?

 The problem isn’t the idea of happiness.
 It’s the way we go after it.
 But when you understand what makes someone truly happy… you can begin to find it in a way that doesn’t disappear.